ZEISS-PiWeb/PiWeb-Api/_pages/021-general.md

 <h2 id="{{page.sections['general']['secs']['use'].anchor}}">{{page.sections['general']['secs']['use'].title}}</h2>

 To make a webservice request you can use the corresponding methods provided by the client classes.
-You can find detailed descriptions and examples in the corresponding documentation section.
+Please find detailed descriptions in each method's summary section (see example below).

+{% highlight csharp %}
+/// <summary>
+/// Fetches a single part by its uuid.
+/// </summary>
+/// <param name="partUuid">The part's uuid</param>
+/// <param name="withHistory">Determines whether to return the version history for the part.</param>
+/// <param name="requestedPartAttributes">The attribute selector to determine which attributes to return.</param>
+/// <param name="cancellationToken">A token to cancel the asynchronous operation.</param>
+public async Task<InspectionPlanPart> GetPartByUuid( Guid partUuid, AttributeSelector requestedPartAttributes = null, bool withHistory = false, CancellationToken cancellationToken = default(CancellationToken) )
+{
+	var parameter = RestClientHelper.ParseToParameter( requestedPartAttributes: requestedPartAttributes, withHistory: withHistory );
+	return await Get<InspectionPlanPart>( $"parts/{partUuid}", cancellationToken, parameter.ToArray() ).ConfigureAwait( false );
+}
+{% endhighlight %}

 Each method runs asynchronously and returns an awaitable `Task`.
 The result will be available once the `Task` has completed.
 All methods accept a `CancellationToken` which you can use to cancel a request.
+Useful hints can be found in the following Best practices section.